Clare McMeniman: Early life, family and education

-Bachelor of Science in 2007 and a Masters of Speech Pathology in 2010.
-During her playing career she also worked full-time as a speech pathologist at the Princess Alexandra Hospital, Brisbane.
+Bachelor of Science degree in 2007 and a Masters of Speech Pathology degree in 2010.
+During her playing career, she also worked full-time as a speech pathologist at the Princess Alexandra Hospital, Brisbane.

 Playing career

 AIS Canberra Darters

 Between 2004 and 2006, McMeniman played for AIS Canberra Darters in the Commonwealth Bank Trophy league.
 Her Darters team mates included Laura Geitz.
 In 2005 she received the league's Best New Talent award.